Resources by Leads

 • Navigating eligibility determinations under Education Code

-CalECSE’s Innovative and Inclusive Practices Exemplar Lead team will discuss the development and implementation of an inclusive preschool program that is located in Southern California.
+The Innovative and Inclusive Practices Exemplar Lead team discussed the development and implementation of an inclusive preschool program that is located in Southern California.

 This session provides administrators and managers from Regional Centers and LEAs a detailed overview of the CalECSE flow chart on Developing and Sustaining Successful Interagency Collaborations and Agreements.
 The presentation includes information on how to access and implement these resources.

-Here’s what you’ll learn in this essential session:
+Here is what you will learn in this essential session:

 • What Indicator 12 measures and how it is calculated